OneDrive not syncing files only folders!

 If there are a large number of files on OneDrive you need, you can use a free and professional cloud backup service like CBackup to migrate OneDrive data to new cloud storage easily and quickly.
 CBackup supports OneDrive, Google Drive, Dropbox, etc. You can add these clouds to CBackup and backup files between cloud storage freely.

-Let’s see how to backup OneDrive data to other cloud storage with CBackup:
+Let’s see how to backup OneDrive data to other cloud storage with CBackup, the following steps apply to CBackup websites and desktop applications:

-1. Go to the official site of CBackup, sign up for your own CBackup account and sign in.
+1. Go to the official site of CBackup, sign up for your own CBackup account and sign in to the website or application.

 2. Add and authorize your account of cloud storage under the “My Storage” tab.
 Choose cloud storage icon and click “Add”.